PolicyCleanse: Backdoor Detection and Mitigation in Reinforcement Learning: Introduction

-We define the RL backdoor detection problem, which aims at detecting and mitigating the potential backdoor risk associated with a given pre-trained RL agent.
-The problem is challenging due to the complex dynamics between the agents and the environment in a multi-agent competitive setting.
-Unlike the backdoor detection problem in supervised learning~\cite{nc,tabor,abs,dong2021black}, the backdoor trigger in RL is a sequence of continuous actions with unknown length, which results in a huge search space for the defense methods.
+A number of recent studies have shown that CRL systems are vulnerable to various types of adversarial attacks~\cite{adv_policy,adv_policy3,backdoorrl,adversarial_policy,guo2021edge}.
+One of the most representative attacks is the backdoor attack (e.g., BackdooRL~\cite{backdoorrl}) that can compromise a CRL system by embedding adversary-specified backdoor trigger actions to a particular agent (as seen in \cref{fig:my_label}).
+More specifically, in the training phase, BackdooRL embeds a sequence of trigger actions into a victim agent, which we call the \textit{Trojan agent}.
+Then during inference, if an agent is compromised to take inconspicuous trigger actions, the Trojan agent fails as soon as it observes such trigger actions.
+Note that this attack mechanism is quite different from the backdoor attack of regular DRL, where the Trojan trigger is directly added to the observations of the Trojan agent~\cite{rl_bd,provable_backdoor_defense}.

-We start by investigating the question of \textit{what happens if the opponent's actions are similar to but not exactly the trigger actions}.
-We perform a study by showing the Trojan agent a series of perturbed trigger actions with varying magnitudes.
-To our surprises, the results suggest that the Trojan agent's performance also degrades when it sees nearby trigger actions, which we call the \textit{pseudo triggers}.
-As the perturbation magnitude increases, the Trojan agent's performance degrades smoothly.
-We name it the \textit{smooth degradation property} of the Trojan agent, which reveals the possibility of quickly finding an approximation to the actual backdoor trigger actions.
-Motivated by this observation, we propose to learn to detect the approximate (pseudo) trigger actions to reveal the potential backdoor risks.
+To better ensure the security of CRL, in this work, we consider a problem named Backdoor Detection in CRL, which aims at detecting and mitigating the potential backdoor risk associated with a pre-trained RL agent.
+The problem is much more challenging than the case of conventional RL as the complexity of dynamics between the agents and the environment in multi-agent scenarios is too high to model and analyze.
+What's more, unlike the backdoor detection problem in supervised learning~\cite{aeva,nc,tabor,abs,dong2021black}, the backdoor trigger in CRL is shaped as a sequence of continuous actions with an unknown length, which heavily increases the search space of trigger localization and reconstruction.